cloudentity/pyron/docs/plugins/transform-request.md

 ##### Setting headers using pattern matching

-You can set header to a value retrieved by matching a pattern against strings.
+You can set header to a value retrieved by applying a pattern against strings values.

-Usually we would set `"path"` field to reference some array of strings, which are our candidates for the match.
+Usually we would set `"path"` field to reference some array of strings, which are our candidates for matching the `"pattern"`.
-First string which matches the pattern end-to-end will be used to capture parts of the match into parameters.
+All strings which match the pattern end-to-end will be used to calculate values for the header.

+Each time we find a value matching the pattern, parts of the match will be captured into parameters defined on the pattern.
+Once captured, parameter values replace corresponding placeholders of the  `"output"`, to calculate value for the header.

+The header is set only if at least one matching value is found.
-If there is no match, the header will not be set.
+When one value matches the pattern, single header value will be calculated and set.
+When multiple values match, a list of values will be calculated and header will be set to contain the list.

-To define parameters within the pattern, we surround the identifier with curly braces, all other characters must match exactly and literally.
+To define parameters within the pattern, we surround param identifier with curly braces, all other characters must match exactly and literally.
+Placeholders for injecting captured parameter values on the output field are defined in the same way.
-Parameter name should consist of upper and lower case letters and numbers.
+Parameter names should consist of upper and lower case letters and numbers.
-Once captured, parameters can be used to fill out parts of the output.
-As a result header will be set to the value of output with parameters applied.

 This functionality can be used to define dynamic scopes.

 Let's consider a simple configuration: